Je vous aime adieu: Song information

 The lyrics were written by Hélène Segara and Christian Vié, and the music was composed by Thierry Geoffroy and Christian Loigerot.
 The song deals with the departure of the singer from the French Riviera to Paris where she lived at the time.
 The B-side is Ségara's first single, "Loin", released in 1993, but which was a relative failure as it did not reach the charts.

 "Je vous aime adieu" was performed during Ségara's first tour and thus is included on the live album En concert à l'Olympia, the sixth track on the first CD.
 It was also included on Ségara's 2004 compilation album, Le Best of (17th track).

-Chart performances
+Chart performance

-In France, the single started at number 34 on 27 April 1996 and reached a peak of number 13 in its 12th week.
-It dropped slowly on the chart and remained in the top 20 for 15 weeks and in the top 50 for 21 weeks.
-It was certified a Silver disc by the SNEP.

-"Je vous aime adieu" charted for 15 weeks on the Belgian (Wallonia) Ultratop 40 Singles Chart: it debuted at number 31 on 10 August and reached number 16 two weeks later.
-Although it did not climb higher, it remained for seven weeks in the top 20 and became the 72nd best-selling single of the year.
+In France, "Je vous aime adieu" started at number 34 on 27 April 1996, reached a peak of number 13 in its 12th week, and remained in the top 20 for 15 weeks and in the top 50 for 21 weeks, achieving Silver status awarded by the SNEP.
+It charted for 15 weeks on the Belgian (Wallonia) Ultratop 40 Singles Chart.
+It debuted at number 31 on 10 August and reached number 16 two weeks later, remaining for seven weeks in the top 20, and became the 72nd best-selling single of the year.
+On the pan-European Hot 100 Singles chart compiled by the Music & Media magazine, it reached number 53 in its ninth week, and charted for 14 weeks.